Yeah, yeah, I just have two more soundbites on this.

 There's also so much angst and frustration about the process.

-They see press secretaries and presidents talking to the press, and it's all kind of this fake shallow conversation.
+They see press secretaries and presidents talking to the press, and it's all kind of this fake, shallow conversation.

-Everyone's bending the truth, and he's saying, I'm done with it, I'm coming after you.
+Everyone's bending the truth, and he's saying, I'm done with it.

 That's exactly right.

-This being presidential stuff, nobody believes it anymore.
+Just being presidential stuff, nobody believes it anymore.

-It's BS, it's perceived as BS.
+It's perceived as BS.

-Uh press secretary goes out, answers questions.
+Press Secretary goes out, answers questions.

 Nobody in the world thinks that the questions are actually being answered.